Stay updated with the latest news of the COVID-19 situation in Vietnam and information for traveling to Vietnam. Read more here.

 Another must-see attraction is Thien Mu pagoda, this seven-story pagoda is not only the home of many monks but is also the subject of folk rhymes and songs about Hue.
 Thien Mu Pagoda also provides the perfect view of Ha Khe Hill and the famous, picturesque Perfume River.
-If this sparks a desire for more natural beauty, you can rent a motorbike or bicycle go on a leisure ride around the city to see the lush rice paddies.
+If this sparks a desire for more natural beauty, you can rent a motorbike or bicycle to go on a leisure ride around the city to see the lush rice paddies.
 At the end of the day, treat yourself like royalty and book a royal banquet dinner where you can dress like Vietnamese royalty, enjoy traditional music, and feast on intricately-carved dishes.

 Check out more activities you can do in Hue.

 Together with a long list of must-try signature northern dishes such as green sticky rice, smoked buffalo meat, bun cha, and bun dau mam tom.
-We have carefully crafted a 3-day travel guide of Ha Noi so that you won’t miss out on any exciting adventure.
+We have carefully crafted a 3-day travel guide to Ha Noi so that you won’t miss out on any exciting adventure.

-You can visit Ha Noi any time of the year as there are interesting activities, festivals, events to do year-round, however from August to October is considered to be the best time to visit Ha Noi, when the rainy season is over, and the weather is mildly cool.
+You can visit Ha Noi any time of the year as there are interesting activities, festivals, and events to do year-round, however August to October is considered to be the best time to visit Ha Noi, when the rainy season is over, and the weather is mildly cool.

 Magnificent view of Ha Long ocean and mountains

 Often regarded as the pride jewel of Vietnam’s scenic crown, Ha Long Bay is considered to be one of the most breathtaking natural wonders of the world.
 Prepare to dive into the fresh, refreshing, crystal clear, emerald water of this certified UNESCO world heritage if you are planning to visit.
-Discover thousands of limestone peaks and isles covered with green trees rising magnificently from the ocean on your own with kayak boat or rock climbing.
+Discover thousands of limestone peaks and isles covered with green trees rising magnificently from the ocean on your own with a kayak boat or rock climbing.
 Blend in with kind, peaceful, welcoming locals in beautiful fishing villages to understand their way of living on unique floating houses.
 Experience the life of a fisherman for a day and learn how to catch fish and squid, if Lady Fortune smiles upon you, you can feast on your own freshly caught achievement.

 Get your ticket to travel from Hanoi to Halong:

 Lastly, your adventure to Ha Long Bay couldn’t be completed without a visit to the world-famous, spectacular limestone karst caves, filled with beautifully shaped stalactites, stalagmites each have their own history and story.
-The top 5 most well-known and worth visiting caves are Sung Sot Cave, Dau Go Cave, Hon Trong Cave, Day and Night Cave, and Luon Cave.
+The top 5 most well-known and worth-visiting caves are Sung Sot Cave, Dau Go Cave, Hon Trong Cave, Day and Night Cave, and Luon Cave.
 Some tours even include a romantic and memorable dining experience inside the cavern.
-With so many sights to discover, as well as endless activities for an adventure of your life, it’s no wonder that Ha Long is among the top tours in Vietnam to cross off your bucket list when visiting the country.
+With so many sights to discover, as well as endless activities for the adventure of your life, it’s no wonder that Ha Long is among the top tours in Vietnam to cross off your bucket list when visiting the country.

 The charming town hid in the mist

 Located in the highland region of Lao Cai Province, over 300 kilometers from Hanoi, this humble, charming town hidden in the mist holds many magnificent, heart-stopping natural wonders with mountain ranges that stretch out as far as the eyes can see, endless green luscious terraced paddies.
-Lying 1,600 meters above the seawater level, the most special thing that Sapa can offer visitors is a fresh and clean atmosphere, with the average temperature around 15 - 18°C and even chance of snow in the winter.
+Lying 1,600 meters above the seawater level, the most special thing that Sapa can offer visitors is a fresh and clean atmosphere, with an average temperature of around 15 - 18°C and even a chance of snow in the winter.

 Check out our Sapa Travel Guide for more information.

-Make sure that you take a trip to Sapa’s market before the trip to prepare the trekking gear for the difficult mountainous terrain or afterward to buy beautiful handicrafts, jewelry, fabric as a souvenir.
-After you are fully geared up, check out Jaw of the Dragon then climb to Cloud Yard, the highest peak of Ham Rong, looking down at the surrounding of Sapa when the fog set in will make you feel as if you’re on cloud nine.
+Make sure that you take a trip to Sapa’s market before the trip to prepare the trekking gear for the difficult mountainous terrain or afterward to buy beautiful handicrafts, jewelry, and fabric as a souvenir.
+After you are fully geared up, check out Jaw of the Dragon then climb to Cloud Yard, the highest peak of Ham Rong, looking down at the surrounding of Sapa when the fog sets in will make you feel as if you’re on cloud nine.

 Other essential tourist attractions are The Silver Waterfall, The Sky Gate, Rattan Bridge, Lao Chai, Cat Cat, and Ta Phin Village where you can meet friendly local ethnic minorities (the Hmong, Dao, Ra Glay, etc.) and participate in their local festivals.
 Adventurous travelers can also use this opportunity to conquer Mount Fansipan, the highest peak in Vietnam at 3,143 meters above sea level.
 Sapa’s specialty cuisines include various kinds of fresh fruit and vegetable; freshly caught river fish; free-range pig, horse, and cow meat; the unique black chicken; as well as local special wine and siracha that you can purchase as a gift.